Should I Care about Careshield Life? Is it a rip-off?

 The first thing we notice is how the value of the payouts and net value go down continuously from the age of 30.
 This is unlike what we see for Careshield Life.
 And regardless of whether the plan is from A, B or C, the net value of the plan goes below zero by the age of 78 to 80.
 This is even while premiums are still payable.
 Finally, compared to an expected value of $3,000 for Careshield Life, these plans have a value of between $1,300 to $2,000 for the men, and between $160 and $1,300 for the women, even though the monthly payouts are far higher at $2,000 for these plans.

 What accounts for the difference between these Careshield Supplements and Careshield Life?
 Apart from the need to earn profits and cover distribution and operational costs, the main shortcoming is that these plans pay a flat monthly payout. $2,000 a month may seem a lot compared to the miserly $600 from Careshield Life now, but you aren’t likely to be making a claim today.
-When you are likely to make a claim, say at the age of 75, Careshield Life will have a monthly payout of $1,463, which is comparable to the $2,000 of the Careshield Supplements, despite you having made far less premium payments to Careshield Life.
+When you are likely to make a claim, say at the age of 75, Careshield Life will have a monthly payout of $1,248, which is somewhat less than the $2,000 of the Careshield Supplements, but that is also partly because you made far less premium payments to Careshield Life.

 If we assign a score of 100 to Careshield Life for being the best value-for-money, and 0 to the Careshield Supplement plan with the lowest value, we find the scores to be as follows: